 - The vast majority of Ontario onions and carrots are grown in the Holland Marsh – located 50km north of Toronto.
 The Holland Marsh is commonly referred to as Ontario’s vegetable patch because of its incredible variety and large amounts of fresh produce.
 Produce selections range from more traditional crops such as carrots, onions and celery, to more diverse options like romaine lettuce and ethnic vegetables.
 The ability to grow and harvest these crops result from a combination of dedicated farmers and incredible muck soil.
 Many of these growers sell directly to grocery chains or at the Ontario Food Terminal.
 Smaller growers may also send their produce to local packers to be stored, graded, and packed.

 - Ontario sweet potatoes grow primarily in Norfolk County .These sub-tropical plants like the warm sandy soil of this region.

 Fresh from the Farm is committed to sourcing produce from Ontario.
-Whenever possible, produce is sourced from growers in each region.
 It must be kept in mind that this program moves a large amount of produce.
 While there are hundreds of producers across the province (and many located near schools), the program must use growers who have the capacity to supply the entire program or a particular region with the quantities, packaging, and quality as advertised by Fresh from the Farm.
-All suppliers must also be food safety certified, carry the appropriate liability insurance, and demonstrate a level of responsiveness to receive their order near the end of October, and begin shipping packaged producer in early November.
+All suppliers must also be food safety certified, carry the appropriate liability insurance, and demonstrate a level of responsiveness to receive their order near the end of October, and begin shipping packaged product in early November to early December.